 Whilst Western medicine aims to kill tumours, Traditional Chinese Medicine (TCM) seeks to regulate yin and yang, bringing the body back into harmonious balance.
 TCM can be used to strengthen the body and relieve the side effects of treatment.
 The combination of Western and Chinese measures to complement each other can achieve a far better effect than relying solely upon one form of treatment.

 Hot flushes are one of the main symptoms of menopause, and are often extremely distressing to the sufferer, especially if they are also accompanied by night sweats.
 In TCM hot flushes are regarded as an imbalance between yin and yang, where yin is not strong enough to control the upward yang movement which then floats upwards, bringing heat to the upper part of the body.

-In conjunction with the appropriate TCM treatment, which may include acupuncture and herbs, the patient can also help themselves by eating suitable foods, taking exercise and reducing stress through relaxation techniques.
+In conjunction with the appropriate acupuncture treatments the patient can also help themselves by eating suitable foods, taking exercise and reducing stress through relaxation techniques.
 Wolfe (1998) explains how such self help can be applied.

 Is Acupuncture Helpful in the treatment of Hot Flushes?

 There is a wealth of research into the effectiveness of TCM on hot flushes, specifically those experienced as a side effect of Tam******.

 1Lahans (2007) cites case studies, whilst 2Wolfe (1998) reports on several trials undertaken in China.
 A more recent trial in Norway was reported in April 2008 at the 6th European Breast Cancer Conference in Berlin, available on the ECCO website.
 Hervik reported a 50% decrease in the incidence of hot flushes in women receiving acupuncture after taking Tam******.
 3Filshie et al (2005) also report good treatment outcomes using acupuncture.